andrewchungxam/AzureADB2CExplanation/README.md

     let kSignupOrSigninPolicy = "B2C_1_signupsignin1" // Your signup and sign-in policy you created in the portal let kEditProfilePolicy = "B2C_1_profileediting1" // Your edit policy you created in the portal
 ```
 Then, let's run the app.
-You'll quickly, see we run into the folowing issue:
+You'll quickly see that we run into the folowing issue:

 <img width="417" alt="42-6DAF6951-34B9-43E5-9CCD-369FA6FF686D" src="https://user-images.githubusercontent.com/3628580/55830990-21ef0f00-5ae0-11e9-9abf-935d3a8944d1.png">